GlitchyCrafting/SICTC-Vim-Tutorial/Tutorial/00-Basics.md

 ## Keybinds

-Keybinds I either use or that get replaced by a more user-friendly plugin
+Keybinds I either use or replace with a more user-friendly plugin.
+Learning them will slowly remove the need to use the mouse over time.
+You can find more keybinds by typing `:help quickref`

 ### Motions

-Movin' around

 - `<arrow>`: Character-based movement
 - `$`: End of line